This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How Does a Cactus Die?

-A cactus is a succulent, so it stores water in its stems and leaves to survive periods of drought and extreme heat.
-This makes them hardy, but they are not invincible plants.
+A cactus is a succulent, so it stores water in its stems and leaves to endure periods of drought and extreme heat.
+This makes them resilient, but they are not indestructible plants.

 Likewise, if a cactus is dying of too much water, it will look soggy and have dark patches on its leaves.
 In both cases, the cactus is slowly losing water from its leaves and stems.